isomerpages/tp-virtualcampus/_events/Highlights/TP35 XChallenge Run 2025.md

 </p>
 <p>Due to overwhelming response, registration for the run is now closed.
 Thank you for your support!</p>
-<p>Come join us even if you are not hitting the track!
-Swing by for an action-packed
+<p>However, come join us even if you are not hitting the track!
+Swing by
-evening, featuring electrifying activities and awesome entertainment for all.
+for an action-packed evening, featuring electrifying activities and awesome entertainment for all.
 Rally your friends, family and loved ones, let loose, and psych up for a memorable celebration on campus!</p>
 <p><strong>Catch these Exciting Highlights! 👇</strong>
 </p>
 <p>⭐ <strong>Celebrate the Arts:</strong> Brought to you by the <strong><a href="https://www.instagram.com/temasekartscentre/?hl=en" rel="noopener noreferrer nofollow" target="_blank">Temasek Arts Centre</a></strong>*,